12-Lead ECG Placement: The Ultimate Guide

 Additional notes on 12-lead ECG Placement:

 • The limb leads can also be placed on the upper arms and thighs.
-However, there should be uniformity in your placement.
-For instance, do not attach an electrode on the right wrist and one on the left upper arm.
+However, your 12-lead ECG lead placement should be uniform.
+For instance, do not attach an electrode to the right wrist and one on the left upper arm.

 • For female patients, place leads V3-V6 under the left breast.